JoE11-y/JoE11-y/README.md

 ### Hi there 👋

-I’m Joseph Edoh Onome.
-I am a Blockchain Developer from Nigeria.
+I am a Blockchain Developer.

 <!--